 Are you planning to visit Honduras?
 Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Honduras.

-- You don't need a power plug adapter in Honduras, when living in the United States of America.
+- You need a power plug adapter in Honduras, when living in the United Kingdom.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.